Mobile-First Design: What it is & How to implement it

 Your mobile screen is valuable real estate.
 You cannot afford to fill it with clutter.
 Every single element must justify its existence.

-- The One-Screen, One-Goal Rule: Every “screenful” of your mobile site should have one primary job.
+• The One-Screen, One-Goal Rule: Every “screenful” of your mobile site should have one primary job.
 Is this screen for getting them to call?
-Then, the button to call should be the hero.
+Then the call button should be the hero.
 Is it for showing off a product?
 Then, the product image and “buy” button are the focus.
 Everything else is noise.

 Principle 2: Designing for Thumbs, Not Cursors